Readers are advised that the following poem contains words and concepts that they may find to be objectionable.

 But these two words are now more often heard.

-We hear them shouted from our TV sets.
+We hear them shouted on the television.

 They’re merely part of the common dialogue.

 the curious spelling f, two dots, and k.

 No one is fooled, but it breaks the evil spell.